eugen1x/i3wm-grid-workspaces/.github/README.md

 Up or down directions moves the current container or switches the view to 1 workspaces in the selected direction.

-The minimum workspace is 10 (for convenience, the first digit is a column, and the second digit is a row).
+The minimum number of workspace is 10

-The maximum workspace with the standard configuration is 109, when going beyond the border, the countdown will start from the minimum workspace
+The maximum number of workspace is 109, when going beyond the border, the countdown will start from the minimum workspace